amgoncalves/sassy-twitter/README.md

 * *[MIGRATIONS]* - MongoDB does not use migrations.

-* *[AUTHENTICATION]* - We used BCrypt and enabled Sinatra's default sessions with cookies accomplish user authentication.
-A user is authenticated using the auth_user method, which checks a password against the stored BCrypt password_hash for that user in the database.
-The user is stored in session[:user] if authentication succeeds.
-Routes are marked as protected by calling authenticate!.
+* *[AUTHENTICATION]* - We used BCrypt and enabled Sinatra's default sessions with cookies to accomplish user authentication.
+A user is authenticated using the ```auth_user``` method, which checks a password against the stored BCrypt password_hash for that user in the database.
+The user is stored in ```session[:user]``` if authentication succeeds.
+Routes are marked as protected by calling ```authenticate!```.
 For now, this is a secret page, ```/users```, that displays a list of all users who have registered for nanoTwitter.
 When a user logs out, they are removed from the session.

 * *[HEROKU]* - [https://sassy-nanotwitter.herokuapp.com/](https://sassy-nanotwitter.herokuapp.com/)  Authentication can be tested by creating an account, logging in, and logging out.
 Visitors can also post a Tweet.